How To Clean A Mattress

 Waterproof toppers and protectors

-Failing to protect your mattress in this way could lead to problems with the mattress ticking and filling and shorten the life of your mattress.
+Waterproof covers are essential for children who are toilet training or having bed-wetting problems, as failing to protect your mattress in this way could lead to problems with the mattress ticking and filling and shorten the life of your mattress.

 Allergy protectors and toppers

-Whilst a specially treated allergy cover cannot combat the dust mite problem by itself, it can help to reduce the number of allergens that are released into the air we breathe every time we turn over in bed or move around our room.
+Whilst a specially treated allergy cover cannot combat a dust mite problem by itself, it can help to reduce the number of allergens that are released into the air we breathe every time we turn over in bed or move around our room.